yuriysydor1991/companys-interview-task-4barch-images/README.md

 Project implemented due to company's interview test task execution.

+**Best runs on the Linux Mint (Ubuntu-derived)** Other systems may require packages names investigation and change.

 # Cloning the barch-encoder project

 In order to fast-start implementing a new application clone this project into your local directory by executing next command in the terminal (GNU/Linux based):